sbgn/sbgn.github.io/index.md

 ## [Open challenge](/openchallenge/)

 We announce the [RAS-RAF-MEK-ERK Pathway Challenge](/openchallenge/) that aims at employing reusability and composability as design principles for assembling extensive Process Description maps through working with the RAS-RAF-MEK-ERK signalling pathway.
 We invite students, young and experienced researchers to contribute.
-Please express your interests by **28 Feburary 2020** via the [challange page](/openchallenge/).
+Please express your interests by **28 Feburary 2020**.

 ## Cool visualisation